WhoIsDorLevy/FootStat/README.md

 # StatsApp
+My first app for android.
-An app for android, that can store your football matches statistics in a MySQL database.
+This app implements a persistent database which can store football matches statistics.